oweb36/mws-docs/Characters/Air Conditioners/Aurl.md

 He is a Fujitsu 15RLS2H [heat pump](Air%20Conditioners.md).
 His name is pronounced Oral as in Oral speech.

 Aurl was born in 2013.
+He is a cisgender and heterosexual male.
+If skin color matters, Aurl is white.

 ## Personality